salesforce-ux/theo/README.md

 This plugin is responsible for transforming raw values into platform specific values.

-For example, the Design Properties might specify a color value as an rgba (`rgba(255, 0, 0, 1)`), but an Android app might prefer to consume colors as an 8 digit hex (`#ffff0000`)
+For example, the Design Tokens might specify a color value as an rgba (`rgba(255, 0, 0, 1)`), but an Android app might prefer to consume colors as an 8 digit hex (`#ffff0000`)

 ### [format](#plugins.format)

-This plugin is responsible for taking transformed properties and outputting them into a new file format.
+This plugin is responsible for taking transformed tokens and outputting them into a new file format.

 An Android app might prefer to consume the final values as XML: